pzstar/smart-blocks/readme.txt

 </ol>

 == Changelog ==
+= 1.0.7 - Apr 17, 2023 =
+* Gradient not working in Single New Two fixed

 = 1.0.6 - Apr 12, 2023 =
 * Compatibility test with WordPress v 6.2.2
 * Border Radius option added for all blocks